Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: continuation criteria of Problem

-Using energy estimates on bounded $\Omega(t)$, we obtain the following weak continuation principle.
-Note since we will use Makino's formulations, the derivations of this section work only for Makino solutions (recall Definition \ref{t:maksl}, a special class of regular solutions resulted from Theorem \ref{t:Newext2}) instead of the general regular solutions.
+We obtain the following weak continuation criterion using energy estimates on bounded $\Omega(t)$.
+Note since we will use Makino's formulations, the derivations of this section work only for Makino type solutions instead of the general regular solutions.
+Before proceeding, let us prove the following helpful lemma, a bounded domain version of Lemma $2$ in \cite{Brauer1998}. \begin{lemma} Suppose

-\begin{theorem}[Weak Continuation Principle of Diffuse Boundary Problem] Suppose the initial data satisfy requirements of Theorem \ref{t:Newext2}, $T>0$ is some given time.
-If a classical solution $(\rrho,\rw^i,\rPhi,\Omega(t))$ to the diffuse boundary problem $(i)$--$(iv)$ exists on $t\in[0,T_\star)$ for any $T_\star\in(0,T]$, and satisfy an estimate